bz99bz/M-3/README.md

 # M<sup>3</sup>-20M: Multi-Modal Molecular Dataset

 Welcome to the official repository for M<sup>3</sup>-20M, the first large-scale Multi-Modal Molecular dataset, containing over 20 million molecules! 🎉
+If our dataset is useful for your work, please cite our paper or give our GitHub project a star.
+Your support is very helpful to our work!

 ## Download Links
 The dataset is available for download from multiple sources: